sbw70/verification-constraints/labs/nuvl-edge/fleet/five-endpoint/tests/FLEET014_PERSISTENT_SINGLE_USE_ACTUATOR.md

 spent_count=1
 ```

-No new authority was issued for these attempts.
+No new authority was issued for these replay attempts.

-The independent witness remained IDLE after the single accepted burst.
+The independent PWM witness remained IDLE after the single initial command burst.

-Observed additional PWM bursts:
+Additional witnessed PWM bursts:

 ```text
 0